codinglabsau/inertia-form-builder/README.md

 To publish a new build:
 1. Increment the version in `package.json`
+2. Run `npm update` to update the lock file
-2. Ensure all components are registered in `src/index.ts`
+3. Ensure all components are registered in `src/index.ts`
-3. run `npm run build`; this will format + lint + type check in parallel, and then vite build
+4. Run `npm run build`; this will format, lint, type check and do a vite build
+5. Push to GitHub; the GitHub Action will publish the new build to GitHub Packages

 ## Changelog
 See [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.